seedfinancialdev/seed-portal/replit.md

 ## Overview

 This is a full-stack web application built with React, TypeScript, Express.js, and PostgreSQL.
-The application appears to be a quote generation system that calculates pricing based on various business parameters like revenue bands, transaction volumes, and industry complexity.
+The application is a Seed Financial Internal Employee Portal featuring a sophisticated quote generation system that calculates pricing based on various business parameters like revenue bands, transaction volumes, and industry complexity.
+The portal provides a centralized dashboard for employees to access various tools, with the quote calculator being the primary integrated application.
 It uses modern web development practices with a component-based frontend and RESTful API backend.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

 ## Recent Changes

+✓ **Employee Portal Implementation** (July 25, 2025)
+  - Transformed application into Seed Financial Internal Employee Portal
+  - Created dashboard landing page with professional card-based navigation
+  - Quote calculator now accessible as a component within the portal at /calculator
+  - Added portal navigation with "Back to Portal" button in calculator
+  - Updated branding with new nav logo for consistent portal appearance
+  - Maintained all existing calculator functionality and features
+  - Portal dashboard ready for future feature integration

 ✓ **Complete Authentication System Implemented** (July 21, 2025)
   - Secure login system with automatic user registration for @seedfinancial.io emails